Last School Nutrition Bulletin for school year (SY) 2016-17

 Local Food in the Cafeteria: Survey for Food Service

 Take this 10-minute survey from the WI Department of Agriculture, Trade and Consumer Protection (DATCP) to share your price and volume needs for cafeteria items that can be grown in Wisconsin.
 This feedback from food service purchasers will help the Department of Agriculture, Trade and Consumer Protection’s Farm to Institution Project work with school districts’ broadline and produce distributors to carry more source-identified, locally-grown products.
 All responses will be confidential and are for information purposes only.
+This survey has ended.

 The Wisconsin Farm to Institution Project is a USDA grant-funded effort coordinated by DATCP in partnership with CESA Purchasing, REAP Food Group, Mutch Better Food, and the UW-Madison Center for Integrated Agricultural Systems.